-Mount Rainier is an active volcano, but its most recent documented eruptions occurred during the early to mid-1800s.
-It is part of the Ring of Fire, a string of volcanic ranges that almost circles the Pacific Ocean.
-The Ring of Fire includes volcanoes in the Aleutians, the western coast of North and South America, Antarctica, eastern Indonesia, the Philippines and Japan.
-The 1980 eruption of Mount Saint Helens, located about 50 miles southwest of Mount Rainier, and the 1991 eruption of
+Mount Rainier is an active volcano, but its most recent confirmed eruption occurred about 1,000 years ago.
+It is part of the Ring of Fire, a string of volcanic ranges that almost circles the Pacific Ocean and includes volcanoes in the Aleutians, the western coast of North and South America, Antarctica, eastern Indonesia, the Philippines and Japan.
+The 1980 eruption of Mount Saint Helens, located about 50 miles southwest of Mount Rainier, and the 1991 eruption of Mount Pinatubo in the

-In this photograph, taken circa 1915, a group of visitors uses poles to aid their climb up Paradise Glacier in Mount Bainier National Park
+In this photograph, taken circa 1915, a group of visitors uses poles to aid their climb up Paradise Glacier in Mount Rainier National Park.

-Mount Pinatubo, in the Philippines, demonstrate the volatile nature of the Ring of Fire.
+Philippines demonstrate the volatile nature of the Ring of Fire.